Roy Williams (basketball coach): Early years

-Williams was born in Marion General Hospital in Marion, North Carolina, and spent his early years in the small western North Carolina towns of Marion and Spruce Pine.
+Williams was born in Marion, North Carolina, and spent his early years in the small western North Carolina towns of Marion and Spruce Pine.
 As a child his family relocated to nearby Asheville, where he grew up.
 Williams lettered in basketball and baseball at T. C. Roberson High School in Asheville, North Carolina, all four years.
 In basketball, playing for Coach Buddy Baldwin, he was named all-county and all-conference for two years (1967 and 1968), all-western North Carolina in 1968 and served as captain in the North Carolina Blue-White All-Star Game.
 Williams has stated that Coach Baldwin was one of the biggest influences in his life.

 Williams went on to play on the freshman team at the University of North Carolina at Chapel Hill and study the game under coach Dean Smith.
 When Williams was a sophomore at North Carolina, he asked Smith if he could attend his practices and would sit in the bleachers taking notes on Smith's coaching.
 Williams also volunteered to keep statistics for Smith at home games and worked in Smith's summer camps.

+Coaching career

 Early coaching years

 Williams' first coaching job was in 1973 as a high school basketball and golf coach at Charles D. Owen High School in Black Mountain, North Carolina.
 He coached basketball and boys' golf for five years and ninth-grade football for four years, and served as athletic director for two years.

 In 1978, Williams came back to the University of North Carolina and served as an assistant to Dean Smith from 1978 to 1988.
 During his tenure as assistant coach, North Carolina went 275–61 and won the NCAA national championship in 1982, the first for Smith and the second for North Carolina.
 One of Williams' more notable events came as assistant coach when he became instrumental in recruiting Michael Jordan.